 - the work of the internal auditor;

-- the work of the external auditors;
+- the work of the external auditors:

 - the work of the executive managers within the academy who have responsibility for the development and maintenance of the internal control framework.

-The Accounting Officer has been advised of the implications of the result of their review of the system of internal control by the internal auditor and a plan to address weaknesses and ensure continuous improvement of the system is in place.
+The Accounting Officer has been advised of the implications of the result of their review of the system of internal control by the Finance and Asset Committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.

-Approved by order of the members of the board of trustees on 5 December 2017 and signed on their behalf, by:
+Approved by order of the members of the board of trustees on 4 December 2018 and signed on their behalf, by: